yash111998/Connect-4/README.md

 # Connect-4
 Connect 4 Artificial Intelligence

-A program which uses aspirational negascout to find best move.
+A program which uses aspirational negascout to find the best move.